Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

 The quantities of interest in this work will depend on the correlation functions of these regularized scaling operators.
 In our scheme, this means that correlators of the form $\langle\mathbb{O}_{\Lambda,i}(\vec{x}_1,\tau_1)...\mathbb{O}_{\Lambda,i}(\vec{x}_n, \tau_n)\rangle_*$ are given by the Fourier transform of the CFT momentum-space correlation functions, calculated as in \cite{correlator1, correlator2}, with the restriction that the absolute value of spatial momenta is smaller than the cutoff.

 Our choice of regularization may be somewhat abstract, however it is advantageous in the path integral formalism.
-By perturbing the fixed-point action $S_*$ to $S= S_* +\lambda_i \int_{x}\mathbb{O}_{\Lambda i}(x)$, we can integrate out all modes at scales above $\Lambda$ and arrive at the respective actions $S_{\Lambda}$ as well as, from our construction, $S_{\Lambda} +\lambda_i \int_{x}\mathbb{O}_{\Lambda i}(x)$.
+By perturbing the fixed-point action $S_*$ to $S= S_* +\lambda_i \int_{x}\mathbb{O}_{\Lambda i}(x)$, we can integrate out all modes at scales above $\Lambda$ and arrive at the respective actions $S_{\Lambda}$, as well as, from our construction, $S_{\Lambda} +\lambda_i \int_{x}\mathbb{O}_{\Lambda i}(x)$.
 Moreover, following \cite{paper2}, the ground state of the fixed-point theory is separable when partitioned into momentum scales, that is $\ket{\Omega} = \otimes_\mu\ket{\Omega_\mu}$, where $\ket{\Omega_\mu}$ is an element of the space $\otimes_{|\vec{k}| = \mu}\mathcal{H}_{\vec{k}}$.
 Therefore, this guarantees that, when using the action $S_{\Lambda}$ to generate a density matrix via the path integral \cite{Balasubramanian:2011wt, nishioka, paper1}, we arrive at a pure state we denote $\rho_*$.
-Finally, we emphasize that, while certain choices of regularization for the theory and composite operators may be more or less convenient, their differences go to zero as the cutoff $\Lambda$ increases, see \footnote{Chapters 6 and 7 of \cite{Collins} describe this in detail.}.
-These differences will also be further suppressed by the RG flow towards the fixed point, thus not affecting our final results.
+Finally, we emphasize that, while certain choices of regularization for the theory and composite operators may be more or less convenient, their differences go to zero as the cutoff $\Lambda$ increases or universal behavior is approached, see \footnote{Chapters 6 and 7 of \cite{Collins} describe this in detail.}.

 Now the proper setup to describe the RG flow of QFTs at criticality in terms of their quantum states is established: given an irrelevant perturbation of an RG fixed point by a single operator $\mathbb{O}_i(\phi_{\vec{k}})$ with scaling dimension $\Delta_i>d$ (the generalization to multiple operators is simple), the critical QFT determines a state at scale $\Lambda$ by the action $S_{\Lambda} +\lambda_i \int_{x}\mathbb{O}_{\Lambda i}(x)$.